 2. Increase the quality, quantity and scope of monitoring of water quality parameters in the Appomattox River watershed.

 3. Establish a sustainable network of partners.

-4. Provide regional leadership and serve as a "clearinghouse" of information and training for volunteer water quality monitoring in the Appomattox River watershed.
+4. Provide regional leadership and serve as a "clearinghouse" of information water quality monitoring in the Appomattox River watershed.

 5. The data collected will form a basis for long-term assessments of tributaries in the watershed.

 6. Educate students from Longwood University (and other interested students) on water quality issues.